Home > Destinations > Australia and the South Pacific > South Pacific > Samoa > In Depth > The People

-"Catch the bird but watch for the wave" is an old Samoan proverb that expresses the approach followed in the islands.
-This conservative attitude is perhaps responsible for the extraordinary degree to which Samoans have preserved fa'a Samoa while adapting it to the modern world.
+"Catch the bird but watch for the wave" is an old proverb expressing the Samoans' conservative approach, which is perhaps responsible for the extraordinary degree to which they have preserved their ancient customs while adapting it to the modern world.
 Even in American Samoa, where most of the turtle-shaped thatch fales have been replaced with structures of plywood and tin, the firmament of the Samoan way lies just under the trappings of the territory's commercialized surface.

 The showing of respect permeates Samoans' lives.
 They are by tradition extremely polite to guests, so much so that some of them tend to answer in the affirmative all questions posed by a stranger.
 The Samoans are not lying when they answer wrongly; they are merely being polite.
 Therefore, visitors who really need information should avoid asking questions that call for a yes or no answer.